Jean-Luc Margot: Career

 Margot has discovered and studied several binary asteroids with radar and optical telescopes.
 His discoveries include (87) Sylvia I Romulus, (22) Kalliope I Linus, S/2003 (379) 1, (702) Alauda I Pichi üñëm, and the binary nature of (69230) Hermes.

 In 2000, he obtained the first images of binary near-Earth asteroids and described formation of the binary by a spin-up process.
 Margot and his research group have studied the influence of sunlight on the orbits and spins of asteroids, the Yarkovsky and YORP effects.

 In 2007, Margot and collaborators determined that Mercury has a molten core from the analysis of small variations in the rotation rate of the planet.
 These observations also enabled a measurement of the size of the core based on a concept proposed by Stan Peale.

 In 2012, Margot and graduate student Julia Fang analyzed Kepler space telescope data to infer the architecture of planetary systems.
 They described planetary systems as "flatter than pancakes."
 They also showed that many planetary systems are dynamically packed.

+Margot proposed an extension to the IAU definition of planet that applies to exoplanets.

 Between 2006 and 2021, Margot and collaborators measured the spin of Venus with a radar speckle tracking technique.
 They measured the orientation and precession of the spin axis.
 They also measured the duration of the length of day and the amplitude of length-of-day variations, which they attribute to transfer of momentum between the atmosphere and the solid planet.